bismuthfoundation/Hack-with-BIS/01-Concepts/readme.md

 - No Virtual machine
 - No public, so called "smart" contract
-- Chain is an abstract, secure, immutable storage engine
+- Chain is an abstract, secure and immutable storage engine
 - no new language to learn: Python + API does all.

 ## Abstract data